Business Days Calculator

 Why Holiday Rules Need Extra Care

-Weekday-only counting is the common baseline, but it is not always the final rule.
-Banks, carriers, courts, and employers can all define their own holiday calendars, cut-off times, and processing windows.
+Weekday-only counting is the common baseline, but it is not always the final rule. service providers, carriers, review teams, and organizations can all define their own holiday calendars, cut-off times, and processing windows.
 That means two systems can agree on what a business day usually is and still reach different deadlines in edge cases.

 Use this calculator for the core Monday-to-Friday math.
-Then, if a shipment, bank transfer, or legal filing has a named holiday schedule attached to it, verify that last step against the specific institution involved.
+Then, if a shipment, service providers transfer, or formal submission has a named holiday schedule attached to it, verify that last step against the specific institution involved.

 Frequently Asked Questions

 A business day usually means Monday through Friday.
 This calculator excludes Saturdays and Sundays from all counts.
-Public holidays are not excluded, because they vary by country, region, bank, carrier, and company policy.
+Public holidays are not excluded, because they vary by country, region, service providers, carrier, and company guideline.

 Because weekends do not count.
 A promise such as "5 business days" often stretches across a full calendar week or longer, depending on which day you start.
-That is why business-day counting is common for shipping windows, payment holds, legal notices, and support SLAs.
+That is why business-day counting is common for shipping windows, processing holds, formal notices, and support service timelines.

 The calculator checks each date in the range and counts only Monday through Friday.
 It also shows the total calendar days for comparison, so you can see exactly how many weekend days were skipped.